Travel Times by Train in Italy

 Seat reservations are included: Unlike regional trains, your high-speed train ticket includes a specific seat reservation.
 You're traveling on that particular train at that particular time, so don't miss it!

 Classes matter: Most high-speed trains offer multiple classes.
-Standard (2nd) class is perfectly comfortable for most journeys, but if you want extra legroom, complimentary snacks and drinks, and a quieter environment, consider splurging for Business or Prima class, especially on longer routes.
+If you want extra legroom, complimentary snacks and drinks, and a quieter environment, consider splurging for Business or Prima class, especially on longer routes.
+In fact, during the busy summer months, I send all my clients in Business or Prima class.
+Primarily so they can be close to their luggage.

 Your Italian Train Adventure Awaits!

 Italy's high-speed rail network has genuinely transformed the way people explore this incredible country.
-Instead of feeling tied to one city or stressed about logistics, you have the freedom to hop from Rome to Florence for lunch, or take a spontaneous day trip to Venice from Milan.
+Instead of feeling tied to one city or stressed about logistics, you have the freedom to hop from Rome to Florence for lunch.

 The trains are comfortable, reliable, affordable (when booked in advance), and they turn what could be wasted travel time into part of the experience itself.
 There's something deeply satisfying about watching the Italian landscape roll by, knowing you're traveling the same route that Romans, Renaissance artists, and countless travelers have taken for centuries—just much, much faster.